skippyPeanutButter/SREChallenge/terraform/README.md

 all together.

 The elastic load balancer will act as a user facing endpoint.
-This endpoint will sit in front of the webserver instances and forward traffic to them using http and https.
-The load balancer is configured with a self-signed cert for encrypting traffic between the browser and the traffic between the elb and the instances are sent in plain text.
-The ELB periodically befores a health check of all the instances its configured to forward traffic to, if any of them fail the check then they are removed from the ELB.
+This endpoint will sit in front of the web server instances and forward traffic to them using http and https.
+The load balancer is configured with a self-signed cert for encrypting traffic between the browser and the elb, the traffic between the elb and instances are sent in plain text.
+The ELB periodically performs a health check of all the instances its configured to forward traffic to, if any of them fail the check 3 times consecutively then they are removed from the ELB.

-The autoscaling group is responsible for recreating webserver instances that are consistently failing the ELB health checks and adding them to the load balancer.
-It is also responsible spinning up additional instances when the CPU utilization passes 70% twice within 2 minutes via an autoscaling policy to handle increased loads.
+The autoscaling group is responsible for recreating web server instances that are consistently failing the ELB health checks and adding them to the load balancer.
+It is also responsible spinning up additional instances when the average CPU utilization for the cluster passes 70% twice within 2 minutes via an autoscaling policy to handle increased loads.

-The launch configuration make up the webserver instances.
+The launch configuration make up the web server instances.
 The launch configuration executes a user-data script when a new EC2 instance is spun up.
 The user-data downloads and executes Ansible to install apache2 and copy over the necessary configuration files that enables apache to redirect any client